life-itself/community/content/blog/emergent-power-report-2024.md

 - Read the Executive Summary of the report
 - Read and download the full report

 We value collective learning and collective sensemaking, and as such we very much welcome feedback and comments.
-Please feel free to [get in touch with us](https://lifeitself.org/contact).
+Please feel free to join the conversation in the [discussion forum](https://github.com/orgs/life-itself/discussions/1060) or [get in touch with us](https://lifeitself.org/contact).

 ## Executive Summary